tlienart/Franklin.jl/docs/syntax/markdown.md

   1+1 &= 2
 \end{align}

 \note{In proper LaTeX, the use of `\eqnarray` is discouraged due to possible interference with array column spacing.
-In Franklin this does not happen and so the only practical difference is that `\eqnarray` will give you a bit more horizontal spacing around the `=` signs.}
+In Franklin, this does not happen and so the only practical difference is that `\eqnarray` will give you a bit more horizontal spacing around the `=` signs.}

 ## Raw HTML